 My research lies at the intersection of robotics, computer vision, and robot learning, with a focus on coupling perception and planning in dynamic environments.
 I am particularly interested in quantifying and reducing uncertainty in semantic maps so that perception can reliably inform planning and decision-making for autonomous navigation.
 My long-term goal is to build autonomous systems that perceive, map, and act robustly across diverse tasks, platforms, and environments.

+I am always keen to collaborate and work on new and innovative research ideas.
+If something catches your interest, reach out, I would be happy to chat!
 This Flag counter seemed fun to me.
 It shows flag counts from January 2024.

 Last updated: May 2026